 Once you have your first month’s results, review it and be honest about where you need to cut back.
 When I first tracked my spending, I realized that I overspent every time I visited Target or Etsy.

 Guess what that meant?
 I had to delete my Etsy account and stop driving to Target.
 It wasn’t rocket science, but by removing myself from temptation, I magically started saving money and not making as many impulse buys.

 Maybe your weakness is a shopping app on your phone, sale emails that you receive from your favorite store or envy that is sparked when you see a new purchase a friend has made on Facebook.

 If that’s the case, then the solution is simple: cut it out of your routine.
-Unsubscribe from email lists, delete that app from your phone, unfriend the people who make you envious or delete Facebook all together.
+Unsubscribe from email lists, delete that app from your phone, unfriend the people who make you envious, or delete Facebook altogether.
 I did it and I promise you, the world does not end when you delete Facebook.

 Think About How You Used to Live